-Director Zack "300" Snyder lifts the lid on a gritty and alternate 1985.
-The glory days of costumed vigilantes have been brought to a close by a government crackdown... but after one of the masked veterans is brutally murdered an investigation into the killer is initiated.
-The reunited heroes - including Silk Spectre, the amoral Comedian and the deeply unhinged Rorschach - set out to prevent their own destruction, but in doing so discover a deeper and far more diabolical plot.
-Dark, violent, erotic and true to the source comic, this is better than anyone (fans especially) could dared have hoped for.
+Director Zack '300' Snyder lifts the lid on graphic novelist Alan Moore's grimly alternate vision of 1985.
+The glory days of costumed vigilantes have been brought to a close by a government crackdown... but after one of the masked veterans is brutally murdered, an investigation is initiated.
+The reunited heroes - including Nite Owl (Patrick Wilson), Silk Spectre (Malin Akerman), the amoral Comedian (Jeffrey Dean Morgan) and the unhinged Rorschach (Jackie Earl Haley) - set out to prevent their own destruction.
+But in doing so, they discover a deeper and far more diabolical plot.
+Dark, violent, erotic and true to the source comic, this is bloodily satisfying meat for fans and the uninitiated alike.

 Jeffrey Dean Morgan